mylescarey2019/Product-Management-System/UseCases-PsuedoCode.md

     1.  user is presented with initial prompt with options:  "See Product List", "Place order", "Exit"
     2. "See Product List"
-        1.  list is displayed:  item code, department name, retail price of item, on hand quantity and product sales
+        1.  list is displayed: department name, item code, product name,  retail price of item, on hand quantity and product sales
     3. "Place Order"
         1.    user is prompted to:
             1. "Enter Item Code"